smyers24/smyers24.github.io/about.md

 I have taken a few classes that directly teach coding, but most of what I have learned has been self-taught.
 Over the course of my college career I've learned a new skill or language each year due to changing interests and developing requirements at work.
 I think some of my greatest attributes are my ability to quickly learn new things and my tenacity in working through challenges.
-This has often enabled me to hop from project-to-project as needed and quickly make meaningful contributions to my teams
+This has often enabled me to hop from project-to-project as needed and quickly make meaningful contributions to my teams.

+Want to talk?
+Feel free to reach out to me!
+I'm always interested in hearing new ideas, starting new collaborations, and getting feedback.

 My programming experience overview can be seen below: